telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 ## Configure the Test Studio Services

+> __Important__
+> <br>
+> <br>
+> If the machines have active firewall, ensure that the following ports are opened in both the inbound and outbound directions for all machines used in the configuration:
+> - Scheduling Service: 8009
+> - Storage Service: 8492
+> - Execution Machine(s): 55555

 There are few tabs in the __Scheduling configuration wizard__, which provide the configuration details for each of the components of the Scheduling setup.

 - [Communication Tab](#communication-tab)